meganz/mpenc_doc/source/engineering.rst

   of those keys as they age further.

 Transcript, MessageLog
-  These are append-only data structures that hold messages in partial order.
+  These are append-only data structures that hold messages in causal order.

-  Transcript is a data structure that holds a causal-ordering of all messages, including non-content messages used for flow control, and other non-user concerns.
+  Transcript is a data structure that holds a causal ordering of all messages, including non-content messages used for flow control, and other non-user concerns.
 It provides basic query methods, and graph traversal and recursive merge algorithms.
 (The latter is only for aiding future research topics.)